Programme Overview

 - Multiple Degree: Master in Democracy and Government (UAM); Master in European Studies (ULB) & Master in International Relations and supranational Institutions (SUR)

-- Year 2: National and Kapodistrian University of Athens (NKUA), 60 ECTS (School of Economics and Political Sciences/Department of Political Science and Public Administration)
+- Year 1: Autonomous University of Madrid (UAM), 60 ECTS (Faculty of Law, Department of Political Science and International Relations).

-- Double degree: Master in Democracy and Government (UAM) & Master of Science in Southeast European Studies: Politics, History and Economics (NKUA)
+Double degree: Master in Democracy and Government (UAM) & Master in Comparative Politics (UB).

 Programme structure

 All students will study Year 1 at the Autonomous University of Madrid (UAM).
-Thereafter they continue Year 2 either at (track 1) Aix-Marseille Universite (AMU), (track 3) National and Kapodistrian University of Athens (NKUA), or (track 2) at Université libre de Bruxelles (ULB) for semester 3 and Sapienza Università di Roma (SUR) for semester 4.
+Thereafter they continue Year 2 either at (track 1) Aix-Marseille Universite (AMU), (track 3) University of Bucharest (UB), or (track 2) at Université libre de Bruxelles (ULB) for semester 3 and Sapienza Università di Roma (SUR) for semester 4.

 Program Structure Table